Raw vector

 CVE-2023-41974 is a high-severity Use After Free (CWE-416) vulnerability in Apple Ipados.
 Its CVSS base score is 7.8 (High).

-Operationally, ranked at the 44.4th percentile by exploit likelihood (below the median); CISA has added it to the Known Exploited Vulnerabilities catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation for Client Execution (T1203); ranked in the top 30% of CVEs by exploit likelihood; CISA has added it to the Known Exploited Vulnerabilities catalog; a public proof-of-concept is referenced.

 A use-after-free vulnerability, tracked as CVE-2023-41974 and assigned CWE-416, affects Apple's iOS and iPadOS platforms.
 The flaw stems from insufficient memory management and can be triggered by a malicious application to achieve arbitrary code execution with kernel-level privileges.
 It is resolved in iOS 17 and iPadOS 17 as well as iOS 15.8.7 and iPadOS 15.8.7.